-9 Ways to Celebrate Chinese New Year in Atlanta
+Celebrate the Chinese New Year

 Dim sum means “touch the heart” and is a Chinese meal of small plates including steamed and fried buns, dumplings, rolls and more served with tea and enjoyed with family and friends.

 Enjoy Chinese culture by getting delicious food you can taste at home.
 Call or check websites for delivery or takeout options.

 - Oriental Pearl Restaurant

 - Canton House